killua15/easy-imap-smtp-mail/README.md

           console.log(v)
       })

-      v = "This is a body of  Message"
+      //v = "This is a body of  Message"

   /* Get Body Message returns the Body of Message by messageID*/